kimjetam/ThreeSixtyDownloader/readme.md

 ```
 python mpd_builder --url http://url_to_your_video
 ```
 At this point, the mpd file should be downloaded and stored to the location you specified (default is the folder where you are running the script from).
-See the possible script arguments with `python mpd_builder.py --helm`.
+See the possible script arguments with `python mpd_builder.py --help`.

 Second step is to run `video_builder.py` script, which uses ffmpeg to create a video out from that mpd file.
-See the possible script arguments with `python video_builder.py --helm`
+See the possible script arguments with `python video_builder.py --help`

 Alternatively, you can just directly call ffmpeg without python script, with this command:
 ```